A Little Peace and Quiet: Plot

-While digging in her garden, married housewife Penny unearths a wooden box containing a gold pendant in the shape of a sundial.
+While digging in her garden, housewife Penny unearths a wooden box containing a gold pendant in the shape of a sundial.
 She discovers that saying "shut up" while wearing the pendant causes the entire world but herself to become frozen in time and saying "start talking" makes everything begin moving again.
 She uses this power to give herself much-needed reprieves from the demands of her dim-witted and hapless husband Russell and their four children: Janet and Susan, who are always fighting; Bertie, who is clumsy; and Russell Jr., who is always playing pranks.
 She also silences news programs about recent arms talks between the United States and the Soviet Union and moves door-to-door anti-nuclear weapons activists away from her house while they are frozen in time.

 One evening, the radio announces that nuclear missiles are heading for the United States from the Soviet Union.
 When the radio reveals that ICBMs have entered U.S. airspace, the terrified Penny freezes time, then leaves her house and walks through town.
 As she notices terrified people looking skyward, she looks up to see a Soviet nuclear missile frozen a few hundred feet in the air, nose down, and moments from impact.
 She is left with a no-win choice: unfreeze time and die or live eternally alone in a silent world.